Porphyry of Tyre: Other works

 Porphyry also wrote widely on music theory, astrology, religion, and philosophy.
-He produced a History of Philosophy (Philosophos historia) with vitae of philosophers that included a life of his teacher, Plotinus.
+He produced a History of Philosophy (Philosophos Historia) with vitae of philosophers that included a life of his teacher, Plotinus.
 His life of Plato from book iv exists only in quotes by Cyril of Alexandria.
 His book Vita Pythagorae on the life of Pythagoras is not to be confused with the book of the same name by Iamblichus.
 His commentary on Ptolemy's Harmonics (Eis ta Harmonika Ptolemaiou hypomnēma) is an important source for the history of ancient harmonic theory.

 Porphyry also wrote about Homer.
 Apart from several lost texts known only from quotations by other authors, two texts survive at least in large parts: the Homeric Questions (Homēriká zētḗmata, largely a philological comment on the Iliad and Odyssey) and On the Cave of the Nymphs in the Odyssey (Peri tou en Odysseia tōn nymphōn antrou).

+Porphyry's commentary on Euclid's Elements was used as a source by Pappus of Alexandria.